 U.S. law requires businesses that release financial statements to the public and companies that are publicly traded on stock exchanges and indices to follow GAAP guidelines, which incorporate 10 key concepts:

 - Principle of regularity: GAAP-compliant accountants strictly adhere to established rules and regulations.

 - Consistency: Consistent standards are applied throughout the financial reporting process.
 The accountant must fully disclose and explain any changes or updates to these standards in the footnotes of the affected financial statements.

 - Sincerity: GAAP-compliant accountants are committed to accuracy and impartiality.

 - Permanence of methods: Consistent procedures are used in the preparation of all financial reports.
 This enables a clear comparison of companies’ financial information.

-- Non-compensation: All aspects of an organization’s performance, whether positive or negative, are fully reported with no prospect of debt compensation.
+- Noncompensation: All aspects of an organization’s performance, whether positive or negative, are fully reported with no prospect of debt compensation.